-A low-income person is someone whose total annual income is less than 50% of the area median income (AMI) or average income for the community where they live.
+A low-income person is someone whose total annual income is less than 50% of the AMI or average income for the community where they live.
 A moderate-income person is someone whose total annual income is above 50% but less than 80% of the AMI or average income for the community where they live.